Kelley Island Lime & Transport Company

-Formed in 1886 on the Lake Erie Island of Kelley's Island, Ohio, the Kelley Island Lime & Transport Company was also known by its initials, KIL&T. It was once the world's largest producer of limestone and lime.
-The firm began quarry operations on Kelley's Island in 1886 and was dissolved in the early 1960s.
+Formed in 1886 on the Lake Erie Island of Kelleys Island, Ohio, the Kelleys Island Lime & Transport Company was also known by its initials, KIL&T. It was once the world's largest producer of limestone and lime.
+The firm began quarry operations on Kelleys Island in 1886 and was dissolved in the early 1960s.

 Company operations were located in Ohio, New York, and West Virginia.
-Main sites were Kelley's Island (1886-1940) and nearby Marblehead, Ohio (1890s-1955).
+Main sites were Kelleys Island (1886-1940) and nearby Marblehead, Ohio (1890s-1955).
 In 1922, KIL&T built the world's largest stone crushing plant at Marblehead.
 It also owned many lime kilns and produced lime products.